 How Often Should I Post?

-There are a variety of schools of thought and there are a lot of factors involved in this decision.
+There are a variety of schools of thought, and there are a lot of factors involved in this decision.
 There are two main elements.

 If you don’t have a quality photo in your niche it’s always better to not post.
 Every post has the power to help or hurt.
 If it isn’t helping it’s hurting.
 Instagram is unforgiving and fickle.
 One post your followers don’t love and a percentage of them may easily hit “unfollow.”

-Decide what you can support consistently and shoot for that, whether it’s once a day, twice a day, every other day.
-Never say to yourself, “Oh, I haven’t posted in a week.
+Decide what you can keep up with on a consistent basis and shoot for that.
+Whether it’s once a day, twice a day, or every other day it needs to work for your life.
+Never think, “Oh, I haven’t posted in a week.
 I’ve got some time; I’ll post four to five today and make up for lost time.”
 This will backfire.
-Keep those photos and space them out regularly once a day at key times.
+Keep those photos ready in draft mode and space them out regularly, once a day at key times.